USHJA 2022 National Championships...

 Samuelle hereby WON the Golden Backstage Pass for the Marshall & Sterling Insurance/USHJA National Championships, and for real this time!
 LOL.
 Some might remember (and some won’t let her forget;) even though she was initially announced to being the Golden Backstage Pass winner last year for zone 5, they uncovered an error in the system, making Samuelle second high point rider to Ashley Vaught, the rightful high points scorer and Golden Pass winner last year!
 USHJA outreach ended up honoring Sam’s already announced pass, which she honored in turn with a championship win in .70m jumpers!

 It’s funny.
 Last year, in September 2021, we had never heard of the USHJA outreach Golden Ticket program.
 We had simply followed a list posted by the barn, noting a few organizations we needed to register our rider and horse with (and after loosing all of 2020's score and points due to forgetting to do so, we made sure to comply but that was the extent of it.)
 We didn’t even know there was a place to look up or keep track of her points.
 Sam was randomly informed by a fellow rider after a lesson that she had won high points rider's USHJA Golden Ticket or we would have never found out (as their official email ended up in our junk mail folder!)
 When we’d then hear the many random pokes about Sam’s supposed many strategies (at 11yo) to win this Golden Pass (that we were unaware existed,) we honestly wished we could take credit for being so clever and strategic.
 It just so happened that the pandemic canceled all of our other summer plans and we allowed Sam to train and compete all summer instead.
-We were also accused of "getting away with murder" (in those words!) through cross entries when we only entered the classes our trainer check-marked on the show list (as we were still absolutely clueless as to what we were doing,) and had it checked by a more experience horse parent as well as the show's official registrar.
-LOL.
-Things suddenly got a little intense there for a minute but I hear the same happens in any other competitive sports, so we won't take it personally.
-We checked.
-No cross entries were made.
-To paint the full picture of our experience though, I have to mention all of the amazing, inspiring and supportive equestrians, families and people we have met along this journey!
-A whole new beautiful world we find ourselves immersed in, for sure.
+Things suddenly got a little intense there for a minute but I hear the same happens in any other competitive sports, so we didn't take it personally.
 Note: I myself never competed in ANY sports back in Brussels, Belgium growing up.
 I was that art school student doing all the artsy stuff so yes, this is all new terrain to me ;) Look for the deer caught in the headlights.
 That's me!

 This 2022 show season, Sam was definitely more mindful in her approach and goal oriented.
-You can get a lot of heat (or cold shoulders) by your peers in a competitive environment, certainly when room is given for interpretation like that.
+You can get a lot of heat (or cold shoulders) in a competitive environment.
 As parents we've tried to guide her through it by always attempting to make criticism constructive - regardless of wether it was intended that way.
 “Did you or did you not deserve a chance at attending the Nationals last year?
-Let’s find out!
-Not to prove them, only so that you no longer doubt your own achievements."
-It’s a lot to handle for a twelve year old.
-The life lessons and character building from these experiences are far more valuable than the ribbons themselves, for sure.
+Let’s find out, so that you no longer doubt your own achievements!"
+It’s a lot to handle for a twelve year old and the life lessons and character building from these experiences are far more valuable than the ribbons themselves, for sure.
 Unapologetically go after your dreams kid, if you don't - someone else will!
 And always continue to do so by admiring, respecting and learning from your fellow riders, biggest competitors and role models.

 We could not love and thank Rooster, Be sorta Bad, enough as well as trainer Sandy Brady for providing this incredible opportunity to all of her riders.
 None of this would have been possible without them.